 Panhandle National Forests, Idaho

-The Pacific Northwest’s famously cloudy skies don’t fare particularly well for those who want to see the northern lights, but just over the Washington border, conditions in Idaho’s panhandle are better.
+The Pacific Northwest’s famously cloudy skies don’t bode particularly well for those who want to see the northern lights, but just over the Washington border, conditions in Idaho’s panhandle are better.
 The 2.5 million acres of protected forests mostly see clear nights from January to March.
 We won’t lie, sightings aren’t common—activity needs to be strong to reach this far south—but even faint lights can produce spectacular photos, as cameras’ sensors can pick up more vivid activity than the naked eye.